Skip to content

 foreground: my French Toast sandwich with ham and swiss and more.

-background, E’s can-shapped bread sandwich
+background, his can-shapped bread sandwich

 Day 26 – Jeepin’ Around